microsoft/aed-blockchain-learn-content/create-decentralized-apps/includes/4-drizzle-dapp.md

 1. Open up another terminal window by right-clicking into the terminal and selecting **New Terminal**.
 1. In that new terminal window, type `truffle compile` to compile the contracts.
 Wait for the compilation to successfully complete.
 1. Once the compilation is complete, you can now test the contracts.
 The Truffle box comes with the file **simplestorage.js** for testing the **Simple Storage** smart contract.
 In the terminal window, type: `truffle test`.
 1. After the tests successfully run, you can now deploy the contracts.
 The migrations folder has JavaScript files that help you deploy contracts to the network of your choice.**2_deploy_contracts.js** located in the migrations folder will migrate the smart contracts in this project.
-Type `truffle migrate`.
+Type `truffle migrate --network develop`.
 Then wait for the migration to successfully complete.

 ## Explore the dapp components